vehoelite/python_ollama3.2-vision-gui-api-call/README.md

 This is my first script made by Python which displays a gui featuring a browse button to select a image, then resizes the image, sends it to the Ollama REST API for processing.
 After awhile, a window will appear with accurate details of the image you submit.
-It's very simple but useful for testing Ollama3.2-Vision capabilities.
+It's very simple but useful for testing model llama3.2-Vision capabilities.
 Be careful with resize, it's a godsend depending on hardware but to small you could end up with much less details on output.

 **Setup LLM**